jeffstevens98/loebTrainingKiosk/README.txt

 Either copy it in and replace it, or drag it into the folder to replace it.
 What this will do is it will slightly modify the source code of selenium to not show a detailed console window, which may prove to be confusing to employees working on the training kiosk.

+Plyer:
+In order to send notifications to users that a session timeout may occur soon, we need a package that will allow python to send windows notifications.
+We're going to be using plyer for this.
+Simply run the following in the command line:

+pip install plyer

+One other adjustment you ought to make to get plyer's notifications to show up while windows is in full screen is to navigate to the "focus assist" setting in your computer's start menu.
+Turn both of the options labeled "when I'm playing a game" and "when I'm in fullscreen mode" off.